 Schefflera arboricola is an evergreen shrub species in the Araliaceae family.
 It produces palmately compound, glossy, green foliage, arranged into 7-9 oblong leaflets measuring up to 20cm in length.
-These radiate outwards from stems.
-Flowers rarely, if produced, this tends to be on mature trees.
-Non-showy yellow-green flowers are arranged densely on branched panicle arrangements, leading into colourful fruits.
-It has a bushy habit and is frost-tender, keep above freezing temperatures, place in a position of partial sun to full shade and well-draining soil for optimal growth.
-This plant is a popular house and garden plant, however it can often drop leaves, particularly if it is exposed to cold draughts.
-Water when the soil has thoroughly dried out for best results.
+These radiate outwards from stems and some cultivars have light yellow markings.
+It flowers rarely, but if it does, this tends to be on mature trees.
+Non-showy yellow-green flowers are arranged densely on branched panicle arrangements, leading to colourful fruits.
+It has a bushy habit and is frost-tender so keep above freezing temperatures and place in a position in full or partial shade.
+Grow in well-draining soil for optimal growth.
+This plant is a popular house and garden plant.
+It can however, often drop leaves, particularly if it is exposed to cold draughts.
+Water when the soil has thoroughly dried out, for best results.
 This cultivar has earnt a Royal Horticultural Society Award of Garden Merit.